Dinesh30P/Cmos_Circuit_design_SPICE_SIMULATION/README.md

 ## Threshold Voltage:
 - Threhold Voltage (Vt) is the gate voltage,when grounded all termimals, starting from zero, and gradully increasing postively, until it reaches minimum volatage required to form a conductive channel between the source and drain to turn on the NMOS.
 - It is a function of x,y,z. which can accurately describes the NMOS Transistor.
 Here we called as Models.
-- ## modeling of Threshold Volatage
+- ## Modeling of Threshold Volatage
 - Let, consider Vgs=0
 - Source, Connect Drain, and Body to GND
 - Now, Source-Body and Drain-Body acts as a pn junction diode